Becksteinlab/AdKGromacsTutorial/docs/index.rst

 Objective
 ---------
-Perform aa MD simulation of the the enzyme adenylate kinase (AdK) in its open conformation without a ligand bound.
-Simulate it in a realistic environment (100 mM NaCl solution at :math:`T = 300` K and :math:`P = 1` bar) and analyze its structural properties.
+Perform an all-atom molecular dynamics (MD) simulation—using the Gromacs_ MD package—of the apo (without a bound ligand) enzyme adenylate kinase (AdK) in its open conformation in a physiologically realistic environment (100 mM NaCl solution at :math:`T = 300` K and :math:`P = 1` bar).
+Carry out a basic analysis of its structural properties in equilibrium.

-This tutorial progresses through the individual steps needed to set up and run an equilibrium MD simulation of AdK using Gromacs.

 Contents: